goruco/goruco2016/_posts/2016-05-05-announcing-scholarship-applications.md

 <p>
-  GORUCO’s diversity scholarship program aims to support traditionally underrepresented and/or marginalized persons in the Ruby community (including, but not limited to persons identifying as women, people of color, LGBT, and/or persons with disabilities) who may not otherwise have the opportunity to attend the conference for financial reasons.</p>
+  GORUCO’s diversity scholarship program aims to support traditionally underrepresented and/or marginalized people in the Ruby community (including, but not limited to people identifying as women, people of color, LGBT, and/or people with disabilities) who may not otherwise have the opportunity to attend the conference for financial reasons.</p>

 <!--more-->